MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 # [Teams Toolkit](#tab/manifest-teams-toolkit)

-1. Open the command palette: `Ctrl+Shift+P`.
+1. Select **Command Palette...** under the View option or **Ctrl+Shift+P**.
 1. Run the `Teams: Upgrade Teams manifest` command and select your app manifest file.
-Changes are made in place.
+Your app manifest files is updated with the latest changes.

 # [Manual steps](#tab/manifest-manual)